BioBoost/embedded_systems_course/compiling_makefiles.md

 # Compiling and Makefiles

 Writing programs can be a fun thing to do.
 By expressing ourselfes in a high-level language we can actually tell a computer or embedded system, which only understands low-level binary, what to do.
-This high-level language does have to be translated to the binary language.
+This high-level language does have to be translated to binary processor instructions specific for the architecture we are going to run the program on.
 This is a job for compilers and interpreters.

 Compiling source code (the high-level language) can be a very complex job, especially when your project starts to become big and complex.
 Modern IDE (Integrated Development Environments) such as Visual Studio and Eclipse have spoiled us a bit on this matter.
 However in the Embedded Linux world you do not always have these tools at your disposal.
 This is where makefiles can make our lifes a little easier.
-Makefiles are textual files that tell a compiler how the source code has to build into an executable program.
+Makefiles are textual files that tell a compiler how the source code has to be build into an executable program.

 While makefiles can be as complex as the projects they build, they are often generated or build step by step.
 In this course a brief introduction in makefiles is given.